Vinko Puljić: Episcopal ministry

 On 19 November 1990, Puljić was appointed Archbishop of Vrhbosna by Pope John Paul II.
 He thus became the sixth archbishop of that see after the reconstruction of the ordinary ecclesiastical hierarchy in 1881, after the Ottoman occupational rule which had lasted more than four centuries.
 He received his episcopal consecration on 6 January 1991 from John Paul II himself, with archbishops Giovanni Battista Re and Justin Francis Rigali serving as co-consecrators, at St. Peter's Basilica.

 Puljić was created Cardinal-Priest of S. Chiara a Vigna Clara by John Paul II in the consistory of 26 November 1994.
-He was 49 years old when he became the youngest member of the College of Cardinals.
+At then 49 years, he became the youngest member of the College of Cardinals.
 On 18 October 2001 he was invested as bailiff of the Grand Cross of Honour and Devotion in the Sovereign Military Order of Malta.
-Puljić was one of the cardinal electors who participated in the 2005 papal conclave, which selected Pope Benedict XVI and in the 2013 papal conclave, which elected Pope Francis.
+Puljić was one of the cardinal electors who participated in the 2005 papal conclave, which elected Pope Benedict XVI and in the 2013 papal conclave, which elected Pope Francis.
 He was the oldest of five cardinal electors appointed by John Paul II to vote in the 2025 papal conclave, which elected Pope Leo XIV.
+He initially announced that he would not participate at the 2025 papal conclave because of health reasons, but after getting medical clearance, he went to Rome.

 He served as president of the Bishops' Conference of Bosnia and Herzegovina from 1995 to 2002, and again from 2005 to 2010.
 On 18 September 2012 Pope Benedict XVI named him as a Synod Father of the 13th Ordinary General Assembly of the Synod of Bishops which was held in October 2012.
 From 29 January 2022, he has been Archbishop emeritus of Vrhbosna.